 The fact that French Bulldogs were able to remain calm and relaxed in the face of uncertainty says a lot about the breed.
 Children can make unpredictable decisions during play, so a breed that’s more likely to brush it off tends to be more suitable.

-Frenchie’s Kid-Friendly Temperament
+The French Bulldog’s Kid-Friendly Temperament

 Frenchies are people-loving dogs that are exceptional at adapting to their environment.
 They can thrive in an apartment, in the suburbs or in rural regions.
-As a result, they also do a great job adapting to the chaos that comes with kids.
+As a result, they also do a great job at adapting to the chaos that comes with kids.

 A socially adjusted Frenchie is a delight to own.
 The saying, ‘clown in a philosophers coat’ aptly describes them.– Mjosa (Dogz Online)